Local data in Angular Grid component

 }

-Step 4: In the AJAX success event, you have the flexibility to utilize the Grid’s endEdit and deleteRecord methods to handle the addition, editing, and deletion of corresponding data in the Grid.
-However, invoking these methods triggers the actionBegin event once again to save the changes in the Grid.
-To prevent this behavior and maintain control over the execution flow, you can employ a flag variable and manage it within the actionComplete and AJAX failure events: The following code snippet demonstrates this approach:
+Step 4: In the AJAX success event, utilize the Grid’s endEdit and deleteRecord methods to handle addition, editing, and deletion of corresponding data in the Grid.
+However, invoking these methods triggers the actionBegin event again to save changes in the Grid.
+To prevent this behavior and maintain execution flow control, employ a flag variable managed within the actionComplete and AJAX failure events:

 actionComplete(e: EditEventArgs) {